 Sentimental Types Of Clutter

-All these falls under sentimental clutter and this is the stuff that is the hardest types of clutter to get rid of.
+All these fall under sentimental clutter and this is the stuff that is the hardest type of clutter to get rid of.
 For that reason, I recommend leaving this until last.
-Hone those decluttering skills, work on the mindset, then when it comes to the sentimental stuff, it is so much easier to let it go.
+Hone those decluttering skills, and work on the mindset, then when it comes to the sentimental stuff, it is so much easier to let it go.